 John.
 M. Westwood * whistle maker b.1856 – d.
 1886

-His family (James Westwood His Dad) seems to have come from New York with his other brothers, all in the brass foundry business (His brothers in the trade James, Robert, Alexander & Andrews show up later some as Andrews were probably working with him).
+His family (James Westwood His Dad) seems to have come from New York with his other brothers, all in the brass foundry business (His brothers in the trade James, Robert, Alexander ) & a relative named Andrews who shows up later as working with him).

 John opened his own business in 1872 as Tinsmith and Gas Fitter at 73 Cumberland St. Calton, Glasgow .

-Excerpt from 1973 Directory.Westwood made whistle which later became the model identified with S. Auld whistles.
+Excerpt from 1973 Directory.Westwood made a whistle which later became the model identified with S. Auld whistles.

 In about 1875 – 6 He formed the GLOBE BRASS FOUNDRY at 248 Gallowgate St. with Samuel Auld advertised as AULD & WESTWOOD the partnership dissolved May 77 and signed Oct.
 77 after about two years of making whistles together .

-Auld stayed at 240 Gallowgate, Andrew Westwood ( John’s Brother ) also stayed there for a while as a Brass Founder & Gas Fitter,
+While Auld moved to 240 Gallowgate when the partnership dissolved, Andrew Westwood stayed there ( At 248) for a while as a Brass Founder & Gas Fitter,

-John Westwood continued on his own and in 1883 on 46 West-muir, Parkhead Glasgow. ( Home at 22 Gray Lane.)
+John Westwood continued on his own and in 1882 he is on 46 West-muir, Parkhead Glasgow. ( Home at 22 Gray Lane with his dad.)

 And the whistles to come will be entwined in the article with some being in question as to who designed and made; Westwood / Auld & Westwood /or later by one of them .